Helping Our Employees to Navigate a Safe On-Campus Work Environment

 Students are required to take a COVID-19 test within the seven days prior to reporting to campus or at the designated on-campus laboratory.
-We are also exploring the possibility of providing mail-in testing kits to students and faculty in advance of return to campus.
-Additional details will be forthcoming.
 The University, to the best of its ability, will test faculty and staff who return to the physical campus as well as those limited number of students who arrive on campus without documentation showing negative results of a COVID-19 test within the past seven (7) days.
 A temporary site will be established on the campus as a primary site for testing the University community.
 Any stakeholder who is awaiting test results must self-isolate until a negative test result is obtained.

 - Any student or staff member who has symptoms or has had close contact with someone who has tested positive must get tested 3-5 days after exposure, in coordination with Student Health Services (for students) or their primary healthcare provider (for staff).